heyjianjing/eliu_summer_2024/README.md

 `02`
 * Fit more 1D data points with a straight line
 * Matrix transpose
-* "Inverse" of nonsquare matrix
 * Analytical solution
+* Geometric interpretation of analytical solution as projection

 `03`
 * Iterative numerical approach to find parameters